Priceless Advice: Get Some Freaking Paper Plates

 Henriken says, “The young cashier smiled with her Instagram worthy make-up and well rested eyes.
 Obviously, she did not understand.”

 But of course, Henriksen did.

 She writes, “A few weeks later I stood in a grocery store aisle trying to do the math in my head for the price per load on dish washer soap.
 That woman’s voice popped into my head.
 ‘She would rather spend that time with her kids.'”

 So Henriksen decided to do the same.
 “I booked it the paper goods a few aisles over, and I treated myself to a few extra memories with my kids.”

 Deciding to buy paper plates meant a little schedule change for the mom.
 “Instead of stressing over getting the dishes loaded before bed time, I ran in the back yard with my kids chasing the soccer ball.
 We enjoyed roasted marshmallows by the fire instead of me scrubbing those plastic Paw Patrol plates.”

 Henriksen tells Scary Mommy the mom’s words at Costco helped her realize her time with her kids is precious.
 “I have young kids and I really want to make those memories with them.
 Running in the back yard, laying on the floor playing trucks, just spending time together being silly.
 If I can use paper plates maybe a few times a week and gain a few extra minutes with my kids — it’s worth it.”

 I totally get where she’s coming from.
-My life is nuts — with two kids in sports, two puppies, a full-time job, and one million little things going on, my occasional paper plate use is one thing that saves me time.
+My life is nuts — with two kids in sports, a puppy, a full-time job, and one million little things going on, my occasional paper plate use is one thing that saves me time.
 My evenings are crammed full.
 If I want any free moments with my kids, ditching dish duty once in awhile can definitely help make that happen.
 I do the best I can for our planet, but I also have to watch out for my sanity and quality time with my children.

 The end of her post sums it up perfectly.